hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 The most famous argument for incommensurability is Thomas Nagel's [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-Nagel is really interested in showing there is an *interior* aspect to consciousness that cannot be captured by reductive explanation, i.e. mind is different from brain.
-But his argument relies on the incommensurability
+Nagel is really interested in showing there is an *interior* aspect to consciousness that cannot be captured by reductive explanation;
+in a slogan, mind is different from brain.
+But his argument relies on incommensurability
 <!-- of human and chiropteran experience, that there is-->
 to suggest there is